alshedivat/al-folio/_pages/open-positions.md

 * affinity to coding or willingness to learn outside of regular working hours
 * optimally
     * experience in applying or developing statistics or machine learning methods
-    * practical experience project work, paper publishing
+    * practical experience in project work and/or publishing academic papers

 ## Student assistants

-Come talk to us!
-We have many interesting [projects and problem settings](/projects).
+**Come talk to us!** We have many interesting [projects and problem settings](/projects).
 Also, if you have **your own project ideas**, don't hesitate to contact us.
 We will try to support you as best as we can!